BayesianModelingandComputationInPython/BookCode_Edition1/markdown/preface.md

 use a number of specialized packages, in particular Probabilistic Programming Languages.
 It will help, but is not necessary, to have fit at least one model in a Probabilistic Programming language prior to reading this book.
-For a reference how to setup the computation environment needed for this book, read [environment](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1#environment-installation) installation.
+For a reference on how to setup the computation environment needed for this book, read [environment](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1#environment-installation) installation.

 (how-to-read-this-book)=